postrv/leverdier/README.md

 ## Contact

-For questions, suggestions, or collaborations, please reach out to [your.email@example.com](mailto:your.email@example.com).
+For questions, suggestions, or collaborations, please reach out.

 ---

-**Note:** The Leverdier Framework is a conceptual extension of harmonic analysis, inspired by the ideas discussed in prior conversations.
+**Note:** The Leverdier Framework is a conceptual extension of harmonic analysis, inspired by the ideas discussed in LLM conversations.
+The code and concepts were written up by AI.
 This repository aims to provide a foundational implementation to facilitate further research and development in adaptive harmonic decomposition techniques.